 Our team can help you understand your semen analysis results

 Semen analysis testing is an important component of your fertility evaluation.
 Approximately 40% of couples have a contributing male factor issue.
-When you visit with Susan Hudson MD, your New Braunfels fertility doctor, she will likely recommend a semen analysis.
+When you visit with Susan Hudson MD, your New Braunfels fertility doctor, she will help you understand your semen analysis results. .

 Semen analyses are best performed after two to five days of no ejaculation.
 An interval greater than seven days is not recommended because sperm start to degrade, and the degrading sperm can damage good, functional sperm.

-Your New Braunfels fertility doctor will review your semen analysis results at a follow-up consultation with you and your partner.
-It is important to receive all your fertility testing results at one time because a single test result, not taken in light of other test results, can be difficult to interpret.
-Dr. Hudson will explain all the components of the semen analysis results and the best way to improve any areas of concern.
+Your New Braunfels fertility doctor will review your results at a follow-up consultation with you and your partner.
+It is important to receive all your fertility testing results at one time because a single test result, not taken in light of other test results, can be challenging to interpret.
+Dr. Hudson will explain all the components of the semen analysis and the best way to improve any areas of concern.

 Your semen analysis results will include information on several aspects of your sample.